To Whom Does GDPR Apply?

 Security Audit Log—helps you perform a security audit on your website.

 WordFence (Pro version)—Satisfies the GDPR legal requirement to assess and monitor the security of your website to ensure data breaches do not occur.
-If a breach does occur, you will receive a real time notifications from the plugin.
+If a breach does occur, you will receive a real time notification from the plugin.

 Additional Advantage: Privacy Shield Framework